arabog/EC2-Auto-Scaling-Group/Readme.md

 ### Step 4: Configure group size and scaling policies
 Set the desired, minimum, and maximum capacity of your Auto Scaling group.
 You can optionally add a scaling policy to dynamically scale the number of instances in the group.

+Desired: Number of instances to be initially created
+Minimum: Number of instances at which a new instance will be created.
+Maximum: Highest number of instances that can be created/provided for.

 ![scaling-policy](scaling-policy.png?raw=true "scaling-policy")

 ### Step 5: Add notifications